Beijing Winter Olympics 2022 Digest: French duo break ice dance world record | DW | 14.02.2022

 Gabriella Papadakis and Guillaume Cizeron set a new world record in the ice dance as they won gold for France.
 Meanwhile, Germany are well-positioned in the two-man bobsleigh event going into the final day.

-French ice dance duo Gabriella Papadakis and Guillaume Cizeron produced a world recording breaking performance to win gold with a total score of 226.98, beating their own previous high score of 226.61.
+French ice dance duo Gabriella Papadakis and Guillaume Cizeron produced a world record- breaking performance to win gold with a total score of 226.98, beating their own previous high score of 226.61.

 "I think we don't believe it yet.
 Honestly it feels completely unreal," Papadakis said.
 "We have been waiting for this.
 This is the medal that we wanted."